Welcome to the web page of Meret Roth!

 As a singer of the Lucerne Festival Academy she performed in Luciano Berio’s Coro for 40 solo voices and orchestra in August 2014 under the baton of Sir Simon Rattle.

-She is a member of the baroque ensemble Lusciniol, the vocal ensemble The Zurich Chamber Singers, as well as the ensemble Besuch der Lieder by the Pianist and Composer Edward Rushton.
+She is a member of the A cappella folk song ensemble Racines StimmFolk, the baroque ensemble Lusciniol, the vocal ensemble The Zurich Chamber Singers, as well as the ensemble Besuch der Lieder by the Pianist and Composer Edward Rushton.

 At masterclasses with Barbara Hannigan, Donatienne Michel-Dansac, Marijana Mijanovic, Sarah Maria Sun, Daniel Fueter and Jakob Stämpfli Meret received important artistic impulses.